myridia/domain-swapping/dockers/README.md

 we can work it.
 The Dockers where will simulate the server, so we can access the site locally without computer.

+See https://github.com/myridia/hello_haproxy_docker/tree/main for install the certificates into your browser to be able to access the local test  https domains

 ## After you run the docker-compose you can access to
 ```
   docker-compose up